MichaelBenIsrael/Python-Networking-Multithreaded-Reverse-Shell/README.md

 - select: enables to select the client to send commands to<br><br>
 ![image](https://github.com/MichaelBenIsrael/Python-Networking-Multithreaded-Reverse-Shell/assets/73841983/88084020-ccfb-4749-95d8-099e0ba5d426)
 <br><br>
-Once the client has been selected, commands can be sent from the server to execute in the client's computer.
+Once the client has been selected, commands can be sent from the server<br>
+to execute in the client's computer.<br>
 The client can connect to the server by running the client.py from his/her computer.<br>
 The only modification that the client.py file needs is the client current IP address<br>
 which can be recieved by typing: "ipconfig" in the command prompt.